Skip Ribbon Commands

 Alternative format examination papers and materials can include enlarged print, electronic text and Braille.

-In exceptional circumstances the VCAA will approve a student to sit an external assessment at an alternative venue for example, at home or in hospital.
-Such circumstances would include cases of significant physical or psychological incapacity.
+ln exceptional circumstances the VCAA will approve a student to sit an external assessment at an alternative examination centre for example, at home or in hospital.
+Such circumstances would include cases of serious illness and physical or psychological incapacity.

 All applications must be supported with a specific medical recommendation.
-Schools should contact VCAA Special Provision for advice before seeking this arrangement.
+Schools should contact the VCAA Special Provision team for advice before seeking this arrangement.

 Special Provision categories and appropriate provisions